kadenloth/LokCloudBot/README.md

 ## Opening WSL
 You need to first open WSL via powershell by typing `wsl` or via start menu.
 If you have other WSL distros, start by running `wsl -d Debian`.
-This is required so that the bot runs in an isolated matchine and doesn't interfere with your normal usage (e.g. move mouse, click, drag).
+This is required so that the bot runs in an isolated machine and doesn't interfere with your normal usage (e.g. move mouse, click, drag).

-After you start WSL you should see a terminal with your username and PC name in green (e.g. `myuser@DESKTOP:~$`).
+After you start WSL, you should see a terminal with your username and PC name in green (e.g. `myuser@DESKTOP:~$`).

 ## Install bot and dependencies
 Now, in your terminal, follow the instructions below for the Debian installation.

 # Installation on Debian
 The bot runs natively on the Debian/Linux OS.
 If you use Windows, always follow the instructions in your WSL Debian terminal.

 ## Install required packages